Guidance for taxi and minicab staff

 - Before starting the journey check that the person is comfortable and if appropriate ask them if the temperature in the vehicle is OK for them (and in the case of a guide dog owner, their dog).

 - When you arrive at the final destination, tell the passenger what the fare is or what the meter says.
 Some passengers may need support when paying the fare and you must use accurate and specific language – e.g. “the card machine is to the right of your left hand” rather than “the card machine is here”.
-When paying with cash, due to the need to socially distance, please give verbal directions for where they should place the money for the fare, and when giving change, explain where you have put the money.
+When paying with cash, please give verbal directions for where they should place the money for the fare, and when giving change, explain where you have put the money.

 - Once you have arrived at their desired destination, check to ensure they know where they are and ask them if they are OK to continue or if they need further assistance.
 They may need guiding to the door of their destination.
 See below for tips on how to do so safely.